frustra/strayphotons/README.md

 - Linux: `cmake build-essential astyle xorg-dev libxrandr-dev mesa-common-dev libgl1-mesa-dev libglu1-mesa-dev` (or equivalent for your distro).
 There might be some missing dependencies in this list, add any you find.

-- Windows: cmake, Visual Studio 14 (2015), Git Bash, GNU Make.
+- Windows: cmake >= 3.13, Visual Studio 2019 Community Edition, Git Bash, GNU Make.
 Use Git Bash as your shell for the scripts to work.
+  - On Windows, using Visual Studio Code as your editor is recommended as it is faster than using the full Visual Studio.
+Installing Visual Studio 2019 is still required to get the MSVC compiler.

 - All: `make dependencies`